Please Select a Location

 One of the most significant benefits of live chat for customer service is human interaction, which results in greater customer engagement and satisfaction.
 It is crucial to ensure the human touch in conversations instead of sounding robotic and unengaging.
 Keep a positive attitude while interacting, personalise the messages, and switch to audio or video calls when required.
 This can also be achieved in AI bots where the tech adopts the characteristics of human-to-human communication.

 The main point of live chat is for customers to interact with you immediately, in real-time, which means a slow response may put them off.
-Since 53% of shoppers tend to abandon their carts when their questions are not answered, the live chat serves as an important magnet tool to retain customers – providing prompt responses to their queries will go a long way in locking in a conversion.
+Since 53% of shoppers tend to abandon their carts when their questions are not answered as quoted by Forrester, the live chat serves as an important magnet tool to retain customers – providing prompt responses to their queries will go a long way in locking in a conversion.

 When you track metrics on your live chat, you can identify traffic patterns, record common queries, both simple and complex, and analyse the performance of your team based on response time and query fulfilment.
 Such data allows you to plan and schedule your live chat resources accordingly.
 At the same time, you can sieve out any challenges or mistakes and find solutions for them.
 Some of these metrics include total number of chats per day, week and month, completed and missed chats and purchases made after navigating from the live chat.